pop-team/pop-cpp/README.rst

 * GNU make
 * Cmake
 * Flex / Bison.
-* zlib
 * cxxtest

 On Ubuntu or debian the installation of dependencies can be easily done with:

 .. code::

-  sudo apt-get install g++ cmake flex bison cxxtest zlib1g-dev
+  sudo apt-get install g++ cmake flex bison cxxtest

 COMPILE POP-C++ SOURCE CODE
 ---------------------------